Kewa acida

-Kewa acida is one of the eight species currently recognized in the genus Kewa, the sole genus in the family Kewaceae.
-It is a bushy grey-leaved annual or short-lived perennial plant, with white flowers, endemic to St Helena, where it has been called the "salad plant".
+Kewa acida, commonly called the Salad Plant, is one of the eight species currently recognized in the genus Kewa, the sole genus in the family Kewaceae.
+It is a bushy grey-leaved annual or short-lived perennial plant, with white flowers, endemic to St Helena.
 It is regarded as Critically Endangered.
 The succulent leaves are high in Vitamin C and were used by sailors in the past as a scurvy preventative.

 Description

 Kewa acida is an annual or short-lived perennial, growing up to 30 cm tall by about 1 m wide.
 It has a spreading, bush-like habit, with stems that may be woody at the base.
 The succulent leaves are narrow, usually 30–40 mm long by 3 mm wide, but occasionally longer, and are smooth, with a bluish-grey waxy coat.
 The inflorescence is a false umbel with two to seven flowers, each on a stem (pedicel) up to 2 cm long.
 The white flowers are about 25 mm across.
 The flower has five tepals arranged in a single whorl.
 Characteristic of the genus Kewa, the outer two appear to be sepals, being green; one appears to be half sepal and half petal; and the inner two appear to be petals, being white with a green stripe on the back.
 The stamens are arranged in two whorls: ten paired in one whorl alternating with five single in the other.
 The ovary is superior (visible inside the tepals).
 The fruit is yellowish-brown, dehiscent, containing small black seeds.